-For a comprehensive overview of the steps necessary to set up a clustered environment, see Configuring a PingAccess cluster in the Clustering in PingAccess reference guide.
+You can find a comprehensive overview of the steps necessary to set up a clustered environment in Configuring a PingAccess cluster in the Clustering in PingAccess reference guide.

 - 1. Click Settings and then go to Clustering > Engines. - 2.
 To configure a new engine, click + Add Engine. - 3.
 In the Name field, enter a name for the engine.